decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 ## Add animations

 An `Animator` component manages all the animations of the entity.
-Each animation is handled by an `AnimationClip` object.
+Each animation is handled by an `AnimationState` object.

 ![](/images/media/ecs-animations.png)